 Please note that according to Article 3(12) of REACH, the import of a substance on its own, in mixtures or in articles manufactured or produced outside the European Union is considered to fulfil the conditions for placing the substance, mixture or article on the Union market.

-As stated in Section 18.104.22.168 of the Guidance on Registration, the responsibility for import depends on many factors such as who orders, who pays, who is dealing with the customs formalities, but this might not be conclusive on its own.
-This Guidance can be found on the ECHA website at: http://echa.europa.eu/support/guidance.
+As stated in section 184.108.40.206, ‘Who is responsible for the registration in case of import?’ of the Guidance on Registration, the responsibility for import depends on many factors such as who orders, who pays, who is dealing with the customs formalities, but this might not be conclusive on its own.
+This Guidance can be found on the ECHA website at: http://echa.europa.eu/support/guidance